Exodus 18:1-20:26

 “Remember the day, Shabbat, to set it apart for God.
 You have six days to labor and do all your work, but the seventh day is a Shabbat for Adonai your God On it, you are not to do any kind of work – not you, your son or your daughter, not your male or female slave, not your livestock, and not the foreigner staying with you inside the gates of your property.
 For in six days, Adonai made the heavens and earth, the sea and everything in them; but on the seventh day he rested.
 This is why Adonai blessed the day, Shabbat, and separated it for Himself” (Exodus 20:8-11).

-The Sabbath is the pathway to enter Adonai’s rest, a rest from physically being creative and working.
+The Sabbath is the pathway to enter Adonai’s rest –– rest from physically being creative and working.
 The seventh-day Sabbath is holy because Ehyeh Asher Ehyeh separated it from all other days.
-According to the Hebrew Word Picture, Shabbat is a ‘sign’ that His holy day consumes the family home.
+According to the Hebrew Word Picture, Shabbat is a ‘sign’ that His Torah covenant consumes the family home.

 Hebrew Word Pictures